Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 ## Lambda functions

 Lambda functions are small anonymous functions. *Anonymous* means lambda functions do not have names as conventional functions do.
-They can accept any number of arguments, but can only have one expression.
 The syntax for lambda functions is:

 ```python
 lambda arguments : expression
 ```

+A lambda function can accept any number of arguments, but can only have one expression.
 The following example defines a lambda function that accepts a single argument (`x`) and returns twice the value of `x` passed to it:

 ```python
 lambda x: x * 2